New Beginnings requesting ARPA money for permanent housing proposal

 The ARPA funds would go toward housing that serves those with disabilities and people facing chronic homelessness.

-Council member Teresa Turk proposed lowering the proposal to under 1 million to better align with ARPA guidelines.
+Council member Teresa Turk proposed lowering the proposal to under one million to better align with ARPA guidelines.

 “We need to be very careful so that we comply with those.
 I’m concerned we would not meet the cost-benefit calculation under ARPA,” Turk said.